jerhon/www-honlsoft-com/content/blog/2020-04-27-covid-19-statistics-pwa.md

 ## Set up the Icons

 The setup with the PWA will include a number of files named something like 'icon-*.png' that can be used as icons at various resolutions.
-Just replace these with the desired icon for your application.
+Just replace these with the desired icon for the application.

-Keep in mind here, is that there are a few icons that are required to be provided.
+Keep in mind, there are a few icons that are required to be provided.
 Those are the 512x512 and 192x192 icons.
-Any usage of those icons will be scaled to the other sizes if required.
+They will be scaled to the other sizes if required.
 Angular will produce a manifest with a variety of different sizes, the other sizes can be removed.
-If you wish you could provide an icon for all of them, but it's not entirely necessary.
+Provide an icon for all the sizes is possible, but it's not entirely necessary.

 ## Review the Generated Manifest